All Episodes

 No idea what this person is talking about.

-Now, in light of the fact that they spied on Trump by using Hillary's dirty, unverified Russian dossier, and that's a fact, and now knowing that there was a lot of outsourcing of intelligence gathering by our intelligence community under Obama,
+Now, in light of the fact that they spied on Trump by using Hillary's dirty, unverified Russian dossier, and that's a fact.

-The other being, you know, abroad and trying to, you know, use foreign spies to discover stuff about Trump.
+and now knowing he was spied on in a multitude of ways, one being Carter Page and the FISA warrant, the other being, you know, abroad and trying to, you know, use foreign spies to discover stuff about Trump.

 And this is what Chucky Schumer said.

-President Alex's later latest unsolicited pronouncement on the intelligence community.
+President-elect's latest unsolicited pronouncement on the intelligence community.

 This was his tweet just a little while ago tonight.

-See the scare quotes there.
+You see the scare quotes there?

 The intelligence briefing on so-called Russian hacking was delayed until Friday.